 No matter how wonderful or terrible we all are as Christian parents, when our children reach the adult stage and go out on their own, their choices are theirs to make, and they don’t always make the right ones.

-Today, I thought I’d share the advice I gave this worried mama with you, just in case any of you are going through something similar.
+To help you make the right choices, I thought I’d share the advice I gave this worried mama, just in case any of you are going through something similar.
 Hopefully it helps.

-First of all, I think it’s important to make a distinction between a Christian caught in sin and a non-Christian caught in sin.
+First of all, when understanding how to parent grown children living in sin, I think it’s important to make a distinction between a Christian caught in sin and a non-Christian caught in sin.
 This was the first question I asked, and it’s the first question you should ask as well.

 (And I don’t just mean, did you raise them in the church or are they baptized.
 I mean, are they a true, practicing Christian?)